777arc/PySDR/content/iq_files.rst

 Python Examples
 *************************

 In Python, and numpy specifically, we use the :code:`tofile()` function to store a numpy array to a file.
-Here is a short example of creating a simple BPSK signal plus noise and saving it to a file in the same directory we ran our script from:
+Here is a short example of creating a simple QPSK signal plus noise and saving it to a file in the same directory we ran our script from:

 .. code-block:: python